prtvora99/ecom-system/README.md

 ### `npm run start:server`

-Rund the server (json-server) on port 3001 to fetch the data from json
+Runs the server (json-server) on port 3001 to fetch the data from json

+Steps to Run:

 1. npm install
 2. npm start